ripplefm/web/README.md

 Travis CI will automatically build and push tagged commits (matching the version in `package.json`) to the docker image repository.

 After an image is built and pushed, update the [helm chart for ripple.fm](https://github.com/ripplefm/charts) to set the updated tag for the web service.

-## Notes on configuration

-Currently the production docker image builds and starts an http server for the application on start up in order to support dynamic environment variables for the application.
-To start the app in production we simply run `yarn prod` or `npm run prod`